drashland/website-v2/docs/rhum/v2.x/2_tutorials_(deno)/2_test_doubles/1_dummies.md

 - `ServiceTwo`
 - `ServiceThree`

 Dummies make this task trivial.
+See how below:

 ```ts
 import { Dummy } from "./deps.ts";